FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

 |

-   The Robot Controller will send the value of the variable tgtPower to the Operator Console with a key or label of "Target Power".
-The key will be displayed to the left of the value on the Operator Console.
+   The Robot Controller will send the value of the variable tgtPower to the DRIVER STATION with a key or label of "Target Power".
+The key will be displayed to the left of the value on the DRIVER STATION.

 4. Repeat this process and name the new key "Motor Power".